pablogarciaamolina/MAS-Research/README.md

 **Image processing**

 The image input is a tensor of shape `[batch, in channels, h, w]`.
-It passes through a ResNet-50 module and is converted into `[batch, image output dim]`
+It passes through a ResNet-50 module and is converted into `[batch, image output dim]`.
+We also added the possibility for the model to replace the ResNet-50 by a simple CNN in case the data or the computational resources are scarce.

 **Text processing**